Corom/LibraryOfCorom/README.md

    This flow automatically adds the the library pictures sent as attachments to emails send to a Outlook.com account.
    ![OneDrive Flow](images/outlook-flow.jpg)

+### Publish your Web Application

+9. In Visual Studio right click the WebUI project and select publish.
+You can create a new Azure Web App from Visual studio or you can do it in the Azure portal.
+This application will work well on a free app service plan, or you can use the same app service plan as your function app if you created one earlier.